dmcblab/InfoGenomeR/README.md

 Then, go to [InfoGenomeR run](#infogenomer-run)
 ## Starting from bam
 ### Inputs should be located in the workspace
-Here, the bam folder would be yours, which should be named as below.
+If you start here, the bam folder would be yours, where the bam files should be named as below.
+  - bam/normal_sorted.bam (optional for somatic)
   - bam/tumor_sorted.bam
-  - bam/normal_sorted.bam
 ```
 ln -s bam ${workspace_dir}/bam
 ```
 Then, go to [InfoGenomeR run](#infogenomer-run)
 ## InfoGenomeR run
-Select either somatic or total mode
+Select either somatic (if a matched normal exists) or total (all variants in tumor) mode
 ### Somatic run
 ```
 # Run the InfoGenomeR workflow.
 The example is triploidy